 As an educator, Weis believes it necessary to be genuine and motivate students to achieve their full potential.

 “Students remember how they were treated long after they have acquired the skills and knowledge presented in the course,” Weis explained.
-“When a teacher approaches students with respect and kindness, they become open to trying new things because there is no anxiety of embarrassment.
+“When a teacher approaches students with respect and kindness, they become open to trying new things because there is no anxiety or risk of embarrassment.
 I generally start each semester by taking a couple class periods getting to know my students, showing them my work, and talking about my interests and family.
 I find this provides a relaxed and enjoyable start to the new term, and often relieves the reluctance some high school students feel about drawing in front of their peers.

 “I grade the students’ first assignments on participation rather than on ability.
 This helps students feel more open to sharing and growing in the arts.
 Once we have created a setting conducive to creating, I find that students are no longer resistant to drawing on blank paper.
 They don’t rely on hiding behind ‘I can’t do it.’”